slarmoo/.github/profile/simon/simonReact/simonReact.md

 import 'bootstrap/dist/css/bootstrap.min.css';
 ```

-To use a React Bootstrap component you would import and reference the specific component you want to use.
+To use a React Bootstrap component, you would import and reference the specific component you want to use.
 Here is an example of using the `Button` component.

 ```jsx
 import Button from 'react-bootstrap/Button';